Side-scrolling video game: Side-scrolling space/vehicle games (1977–1985)

 Sega's Bomber was a side-scrolling shooter video game released for arcades in April 1977.
-Side-scrolling was later popularized by side-scrolling shoot 'em ups in the early 1980's.
-Defender, demonstrated by Williams Electronics in late 1980 and entering production in early 1981, allowed side-scrolling in both directions in a wrap-around game world, extending the boundaries of the game world, while also including a mini-map radar.
+Side-scrolling was later popularized by side-scrolling shoot 'em ups in the early 1980s.
+Defender, demonstrated by Williams Electronics in late 1980 and entering production in early 1981, allowed side-scrolling in both directions with wrap-around, extending the boundaries of the game world, while also including a mini-map radar.
 Scramble, released by Konami in early 1981, had continuous scrolling in a single direction and was the first side-scroller with multiple distinct levels.

 The first scrolling platform game was Jump Bug, a platform-shooter released in 1981.
-Players control a bouncing car and navigated it to jump on various platforms like buildings, clouds and hills.
+Players controlled a bouncing car and navigated it to jump on various platforms like buildings, clouds, and hills.
 While it primarily scrolls horizontally, one section includes coarse vertical scrolling.
 Taito's first attempt at a side-scrolling platformer was the arcade game Jungle King (1982), later altered and renamed to Jungle Hunt due to legal controversy over similarities to Tarzan.

-The art of the side-scrolling format was then greatly enhanced by parallax scrolling, which is used to give an illusion of depth.
-The background images are presented in multiple layers that scroll at different rates, thus objects closer to the horizon scroll slower than objects closer to the viewer.
+The side-scrolling format was enhanced by parallax scrolling, which gives an illusion of depth.
+The background images are presented in multiple layers that scroll at different rates, so objects closer to the horizon scroll slower than objects closer to the viewer.
 Some parallax scrolling was used in Jump Bug.
 It used a limited form of parallax scrolling with the main scene scrolling while the starry night sky is fixed and clouds move slowly, adding depth to the scenery.
 The following year, Irem's Moon Patrol (1982) implemented a full form of parallax scrolling, with three separate background layers scrolling at different speeds, simulating the distance between them.
 Moon Patrol is often credited with popularizing parallax scrolling.
-Jungle Hunt also had parallax scrolling, and was released the same month as Moon Patrol in June 1982.
+Jungle Hunt also had parallax scrolling and was released the same month as Moon Patrol in June 1982.

 Activision published two side-scrolling racing games for the Atari VCS in 1982: the biplane-based Barnstorming and the top-view Grand Prix.
 By 1984, there were other racing games played from a side-scrolling view, including Nintendo's Excitebike SNK's Jumping Cross. and Mystic Marathon from Williams Electronics, a footrace between fantasy creatures.

-In 1985, Konami's side-scrolling shooter Gradius gave the player greater control over the choice of weaponry, thus introducing another element of strategy.
+In 1985, Konami's side-scrolling shooter: Gradius gave the player greater control over the choice of weaponry, thus introducing another element of strategy.
 The game also introduced the need for the player to memorize levels in order to achieve any measure of success.
 Gradius, with its iconic protagonist, defined the side-scrolling shoot 'em up and spawned a series spanning several sequels.